ChimeHQ/TextFormation/README.md

 ## Usage

 TextFormation's core model is a `Filter`.
-This just just a protocol, that examines a `TextMutation` before it has been applied.
+This just a protocol, that examines a `TextMutation` before it has been applied.
 A filter can have three possible result actions.

 - `none` indicates that the mutation should be passed to the next filter in the list
 - `stop` means no further filtering should be applied